zihadmahiuddin/native-loader/README.md

 | Linux (musl)   | x86-64       | /natives/linux-musl-x86-64/libmylib.so  |
 | Windows        | x86          | /natives/win-x86/mylib.dll              |
 | Windows        | x86-64       | /natives/win-x86-64/mylib.dll           |

-* OS X natives don't have the architecture in the path, only the OS

 # Customizing the loading